WHAT SR³ iS DOING NOW

 Researching the health of Southern Resident killer whales and other cetaceans (dolphins, whales and porpoise) to inform conservation efforts.

-Working with tribes and other local communities to support wildlife health and community involvement.
+Working with other nonprofits and local communities to support wildlife health and public involvement.

 Educating to reduce human-wildlife conflict to promote healthy marine wildlife and healthy human communities.